 “While the study of the relationship between mental acuity, creativity, and time spent outdoors is still a frontier for science, new data suggests that exposure to the living world can even enhance intelligence.
 At least two factors are involved: first, our senses and sensibilities can be improved by spending time in nature; second, the natural environment seems to stimulate our ability to pay attention, think clearly, and be more creative.”

-What better plan for Earth Day or any day than to get outdoors and enjoy the earth?
-How do you plan to spend more time outdoors?
+What better plan for Earth Day or any day than to get outdoors and enjoy the earth?!

 Photo Credit: Photo at the top of this post by Vinoth Chandar at Flickr Creative Commons (License).